graeme-a-stewart/atlasgit/README.md

 `tjson2txt.py` - simple script to convert JSON timing file (from asvn2git.py) into a text file that can be imported and plotted into a spreadsheet

+`casefilter.sh` - git filter-branch script that resets the case of repository files which at some point in their SVN history changed case (causing problems on case insensitive file systems).

 HOWTO
 -----